 No, not where the “hell” it came from.
 But, where in “heaven” did it come from!

 That’s the place that is inside of me and you, and upon writing, I can go to and enjoy it when I strip all vestiges of being a “know-it-all.”
-Jealous nay-sayers will swear on a stack of bibles you can’t enter this Promised Land until you pass away from earth.
+Jealous nay-sayers will swear on a stack of Bibles you can’t enter this Promised Land until you pass away from Earth.
 I’m saying that it just isn’t true.
 Ask anyone who writes, anyone who tries to write from the heart.
-Ask the teenager writing about his or her first broken heart and how the words come almost unbidden.
-Look at the senior men and women recalling their moments in the sun when something so extraordinary had occurred, it left an indelible mark they can relive and see at a moments’ recall on the keyboard.
+Ask the teenager to write about his or her first broken heart and how the words come almost unbidden.
+Look at the senior men and women recalling their moments in the sun when something so extraordinary had occurred, it left an indelible mark they can relive and see at a moment’s recall on the keyboard.

 All of us can do it.
 But none but the brave can face it because it hurts.
 It hurts to let go of what we think we know and accept that the truth, sometimes, is something that must be revealed one solitary written moment after another.

 I like this the first time I saw it!

 I too must write!
 It’s the way I communicate most easily with myself and others.
 I started journal writing as a kid, and now blogging.
 It has always been therapeutic.
 Blogging feels more exposed, but also revealing revelations has been freeing to me, and maybe even helpful to another?